GianlucaRub/Scalable-Machine-Learning-and-Deep-Learning/README.md

 ## Feature Pipeline
-The feature pipeline has been heavily affected by two aspects: heavy limitations in the resource provided by colab, despite having paid a Colab Pro subscription, and due to the huge size of the complete preprocessed dataset, around 200 GB.
+The feature pipeline has been heavily affected by two aspects: heavy limitations in the resource provided by colab, despite having paid a Colab Pro subscription, and the huge size of the complete preprocessed dataset, around 200 GB.
 As result, we decided to use as training set just the first 10% of the complete train and validation data.
 The evaluation (or validation) is composed by the first 10% of the complete test data.
 Steps followed in the feature pipeline:
 - Download the dataset;
 - Remove not useful features such as accent, age, gender, etc, leaving just the audio array;